-Mahmudul Alam, Chairman Tauhidul Ashraf FCS, Member Engr.
-A. N. M. Golam Shabbir, Member
+Mahmudul Alam, Chairman Chowdhury Manzoor Liaquat Engr.
+A. N. M. Golam Shabbir

-• Recommended the requirements of Management personmel for different sections of the company.

-- Interview for selection and recruitment of management cadre. - Take disciplinary action against convicted officers, if necessary. - Evaluate the performance of employees annually. - Evaluate effectiveness of the HR Policy. - Assess the workload, strength and weakness of the officers and executives. - Review the Service Rules & Regulations and code of Conduct of the Company on regular basis and recommend necessary changes, if necessary.
+- Recommended the requirements of Management personal for different sections of the company. - Interview for selection and recruitment of management cadre. - Take disciplinary action against convicted officers, if necessary. - · Evaluate the performance of employees annually. - Evaluate effectiveness of the HR Policy. - Assess the workload, strength and weakness of the officers and executives. - Review the Service Rules & Regulations and code of Conduct of the Company on regular basis and recommend necessary changes, if necessary.

-- Reviewed the existing employee benefit schemes and compared with the industry benchmark. - Evaluated the performance of the employee for the year 2016 - Introduced new KPI system for performance evaluation.
+- Reviewed the existing employee benefit schemes and compared with the industry benchmark. - Evaluated the performance of the employee for the year 2016 - Introduced new KPI system for performance evaluation. - Reviewed the new Salary Structure and proposed to the board for approval.